biodash/biodash.github.io/content/codeclub/S04E16/index.md

 ### Comparing observations with and without missing data

-It can be useful to compare distributions among observations with and without missing values.
-To do that, we can first create a new variable that indicates whether a value is missing or not.
-Then, we can map an aesthetic like `color` to this variable to show the two groups separately.
+It can be useful to compare distributions among rows with and without missing values.
+To do that, we can first create a new variable that indicates whether a value for another variable is missing or not.
+Then, we can map an aesthetic like `color` to this missing-or-not variable, to show the two groups separately.

-Below, we'll compare flights with and without missing values for departure time (`dep_time`), since the former are cancelled flights, using the geom `geom_freqpoly` that we also saw last time:
+Below, we'll compare flights with and without missing values for departure time (`dep_time`), i.e. cancelled and not-cancelled flights, using the geom `geom_freqpoly` that we also saw last time:

 <div class="highlight">